USS Tuscaloosa (CA-37)

-USS Tuscaloosa (CA-37) was a New Orleans-class cruiser of the U.S. Navy.
+USS Tuscaloosa (CL/CA-37) was a New Orleans-class cruiser of the U.S. Navy.
 Commissioned in 1934, she spent most of her career in the Atlantic and Caribbean, participating in several European wartime operations.
 In early 1945, she transferred to the Pacific and assisted in shore bombardment of Iwo Jima and Okinawa.
 She earned 7 battle stars for her service in World War II.
-Never damaged in battle, she led a charmed life compared to her six sister ships, three of which were sunk and the other three heavily damaged.
+Never damaged in battle, the ship fared better compared to her six sister ships, three of which were sunk and the other three heavily damaged.

-She was decommissioned in early 1946 and scrapped in 1959.
+Tuscaloosa was decommissioned in early 1946 and scrapped in 1959.

 Construction and commissioning

-She was laid down on 3 September 1931 at Camden, New Jersey, by the New York Shipbuilding Co., launched on 15 November 1933, sponsored by Mrs. Jeanette McCann, the wife of Lieutenant Thomas L. McCann and the niece of William Bacon Oliver, the Representative of Alabama's 6th congressional district).
+The keel was laid down on 3 September 1931 at Camden, New Jersey, by the New York Shipbuilding Co., and the hull was launched on 15 November 1933, sponsored by Mrs. Jeanette McCann, the wife of Lieutenant Thomas L. McCann and the niece of William Bacon Oliver, the Representative of Alabama's 6th congressional district).
 She was commissioned on 17 August 1934, Captain John N. Ferguson in command.

 The New Orleans-class cruisers were the last U.S. cruisers built to the specifications and standards of the Washington Naval Treaty of 1922.
 Such ships, with a limit of 10,000 tons standard displacement and 8-inch caliber main guns may be referred to as "treaty cruisers."
 Originally classified a light cruiser before she was laid down, because of her thin armor, she was reclassified a heavy cruiser, because of her 8-inch guns.
 The term "heavy cruiser" was not defined until the London Naval Treaty in 1930.